 Tumor suppressor genes:

-Wilms tumor is a classic example for loss of function mutations of tumor suppressor genes.
+Wilms tumor is a classic example of loss of function mutations of tumor suppressor genes.
 Due to the diploid chromosome status, at least two genetic events are necessary for the complete loss of function of a tumor suppressor.
-In genetic syndromes or familiar Wilms tumor, the first mutation is inherited from the parents, the second mutation occurs spontaneously or during the further development.
+In genetic syndromes or familiar Wilms tumors, the first mutation is inherited from the parents; the second mutation occurs spontaneously or during further development.

 Wilms tumor suppressor gene 1 (WT1):

 WT1 is located on chromosome 11p13.
 The gene product regulates the expression of other genes during normal kidney development.

 WT2 is located on chromosome 11p15.
 The gene product is not known.

 p53 mutations, WTX mutations, LOH at 1p and 16q.

 The classical Wilm tumor (also called favorable-histology Wilms tumor) is a triphasic tumor consisting of islands of metanephritic blastema with variable epithelial and stromal components.